tankche1/compsci682-fa20.github.io/notes/colab-tutorial.md

-In this class, we will use [Colab](https://colab.research.google.com/notebooks/intro.ipynb) for the programming assignments as it provides a free GPU to every google account.
+In this class, we will use [Colab](https://colab.research.google.com/notebooks/intro.ipynb) for the programming assignments since it provides a free GPU to every google account.
 Colab is compatible with Jupyter notebooks and it lets you write and execute Python code in your web browser.

 Colab provides a Tesla T4 (15079MiB) GPU with 64G disk space for every google account.
-It allows you to continuously run for 12 hours.
+It allows you to continuously run code for 12 hours.
 If you need more than 12 hours, you need to run your code again.
 It is like a server with your own space and environment.

 #### How to use

 Please upload or directly save the assignment folder on your google drive account.
 (For example, /My Drive/cs682/assignment1).

-Go to your [google drive] account (https://drive.google.com/drive/u/0/folders/15pisR92EJzznxLl5uvUX0WcCtin0D73_).
-Go to the assignment folder(For example: /cs682/assignment1), double click the .ipynb(For example, svm.ipynb) that you want to execute and choose to open with Colab.
+Go to your [Google Drive account] (https://drive.google.com), then to to the assignment folder (for example: /cs682/assignment1), double click the Jupyter notebook that you want to execute (For example, svm.ipynb) and choose to open with Colab.

 You will see a screen like this:
 <div class='fig figcenter'>